-Mark Cline is a Virginia-based artist and entertainer.
+Mark Cline is a Virginia-based actor, cartoonist, impresario, magician and master of fiberglass sculpture.
 Inspired by monster and science fiction films, he produces foam and fiberglass figures and fantasy characters for attractions and cities.

-Cline has described Foamhenge (a full-scale styrofoam replica of Stonehenge that can be currently found at Cox Farms in Centreville, Virginia) as his greatest achievement.
-He has also built hundreds of dinosaur statues, including thirty for his own Dinosaur Kingdom and nineteen for Dinosaur Land in White Post, Virginia, the park that inspired him to sculpt.
+Cline’s “handicap” opened doors for his many artistic endeavors over the decades and he is now recognized as one of the worlds best sculptors of fiberglass figures.
+Cline is the builder of many attractions including Professor Cline’s Time Machine, Professor Cline’s Haunted Monster Museum, Foamhenge, the Lexington Ghost Tour, Dinosaur Kingdom, and Dinosaur Kingdom II.
+Over the years he has built hundreds of dinosaur statues, including thirty for his own Dinosaur Kingdom and nineteen for Dinosaur Land in White Post, VA, the park that inspired him to sculpt.
 Cline’s work appears in attractions across Virginia, including a concentration of works in and around Natural Bridge, where he works out of Enchanted Castle Studios.
 His studio appears in the book Weird Virginia and the Roadside America books and website.

 He often displays creations on April Fools’ Day.
 Foamhenge was unveiled on April Fools’ Day 2004.

 Cline is frequently referred to as the “Blue Ridge Barnum” and premiered a record-breaking show in 2012 at the Taubman Museum of Art.
 An independent film about Cline, Barnum of the Blue Ridge, is currently under production.